 From the early stages of the program, GISTDA will feed its geo-information system with satellite imagery collected by the Airbus constellation of optical and radar Earth observation satellites Pleiades, SPOT, TerraSAR-X and TanDEM-X, as well as other sources of data.

 An optical satellite system delivering ~1 m ground resolution imagery, THEOS-2 is based on Airbus’ innovative, flight-proven AstroBus-S satellite.
-Scheduled to be launched in 2020, it will secure the service continuity of THEOS-1, an Airbus-built satellite launched in 2008, which continues to deliver high quality imagery four years after its expected end of life.
+Launched on 9 October 2023, it ensures the service continuity of THEOS-1, an Airbus-built satellite launched in 2008, which continues to deliver high quality imagery four years after its expected end of life.
 With the AstroBus-S satellite, Thailand is joining a small circle of nations with sovereign access to very high-resolution geostrategic information.

 Communications: The TMTC communications will be via S-band.
 The payload downlink is in X-band with data rates of ~140 Mbit/s.